What’s the most effective but under-utilized skill in job hunting?

 Yes, having a well organized, crisp resume / CV is a good starting point in any job search.

-But in this article, we will focus on learning how to network properly, the power of networking on your career, and 7 easy tips to kickstart your networking habit.
+But in this article, we will focus on learning how to network, why it is important for your career, and 7 easy networking tips to kickstart this habit.
+These work even when you’re a beginner like a college student, and/or an introvert.

 The good news is, networking is a skill that anyone can learn, it just requires practice.
 And since networks take time to build, it’s best to start now as you never know when you need it.